Japan Prize

-The Japan Prize (日本国際賞, Nihon-kokusai-shō) is awarded to people from all parts of the world whose "original and outstanding achievements in science and technology are recognized as having advanced the frontiers of knowledge and served the cause of peace and prosperity for mankind."
-The Prize is presented by the Japan Prize Foundation.
-Since its inception in 1985, the Foundation has awarded 81 people from 13 countries.
+The Japan Prize (日本国際賞, Nihon-kokusai-shō) is awarded to individuals whose original and outstanding achievements in science and technology are recognized as having advanced the frontiers of knowledge and served the cause of peace and prosperity for mankind.
+As of 2024, the Japan Prize has been awarded to 111 people from more than ten countries.

-The Japan Prize consists of a certificate, a commemorative medal and a cash award of ¥50 million.
-No discrimination is made as to nationality, occupation, race, or gender.
-Only living persons may be named.
-Every November, the Japan Prize Foundation selects two fields for the award according to current trends in science and technology.
-The nomination and selection process takes about one year.
-The laureates, one from each field, are announced in January.
+The Japan Prize is presented by the Japan Prize Foundation, which selects internationally renowned scientists and engineers to be awarded the Prize in one of two areas: one from Physics, Chemistry, Informatics, and Engineering; and one from Life Science, Agriculture, Medicine, and Pharmacy.
+The corresponding fields for each area are determined in advance, and each year, two awards are presented.
+Laureates each receive a certificate of merit, a prize medal, and as of 2020, a prize of 100 million yen.
+Only living individuals are eligible for the award.

 The prestigious prize presentation ceremony is held in the presence of the Emperor and the Empress of Japan.
 According to his book Dancing Naked in the Mind Field, Kary Mullis, 1993 Nobel Laureate in Chemistry, addressed Empress Michiko as sweetie when being awarded the prize in 1993 for the development of the polymerase chain reaction.
-The events are also attended by the Prime Minister, the Speaker of the House of Representatives, the President of the House of Councillors, the Chief Justice of the Supreme Court, foreign ambassadors to Japan and about a thousand other distinguished guests, including eminent academics, researchers and representatives of political, business and press circles.
+The events are also attended by the Prime Minister, the Speaker of the House of Representatives, the President of the House of Councillors, the Chief Justice of the Supreme Court, and by government ministers and representatives from various fields and industries.
 The 2014 Japan Prize Presentation Ceremony was held on April 23 at the National Theatre in Tokyo.

 At present the international prize is often considered one of the most prestigious awards in science and technology fields after the Nobel Prize.
 According to an article in the scientific journal Nature Immunology, the prize is one of the prestigious science awards that recognize immunology as well as Nobel Prize, Sweden (since 1901), Albert Lasker Basic Medical Research Award, USA (since 1946), Paul Ehrlich and Ludwig Darmstaedter Prize, Germany (since 1952), Canada Gairdner International Award, Canada (since 1959), Wolf Prize, Israel (since 1978), and Crafoord Prize, Sweden (since 1980).

 Background

-The creation of the Japan Prize was motivated by the desire to express Japan's gratitude to international society.
-This plan was supported with the funds donated by Konosuke Matsushita, the founder of Panasonic Corporation.
-He was the first chairman of the Japan Prize Preparatory Foundation.
+In 1981, the Japanese government wished to establish a prestigious international award that would contribute to the advancement of science and technology, and private donations would form the foundation of the prize.

+The Japanese Government issued the following cabinet endorsement on the establishment of the Japan Prize on October 28, 1983:

+The official position of the Japanese Government is that the Japan Prize, to be bestowed by the Science and Technology Foundation of Japan (now known as the Japan Prize Foundation), will serve to deepen the understanding of the role played by science and technology in furthering world peace and prosperity, thereby making a vital contribution to the positive development of mankind.
+Based on this judgment, the government agencies concerned are urged to offer whatever cooperation necessary in all phases pertinent to this Prize.

-In 1982 the Japan Prize Preparatory Foundation is established and then the establishment of the Japan Prize is endorsed by the Cabinet.
-In 1985 The 1st Japan Prize Presentation Ceremony is held in Tokyo.
+The first Japan Prize Presentation Ceremony was held in April 1985.